sam-xode/SUNFLOWERLAND-BUMPKIN-AND-MARKETPLACE-BOT/README.md

 - **Inventory Management**: Use the inventory section to plan your farming strategy
 - **Resource Prioritization**: Focus on resources showing upward price trends

+## 🛡️ Privacy & Security

+- We only store your farm ID
+- No personal information is collected
+- Your data is never shared with third parties

 ## 💖 Support & Donations